gcsescience.com 2 gcsescience.com

 Electricity

-A cell is drawn with a long line and a shorter line.
+A cell or battery is drawn with a long line and a shorter line.

-The short line is the negative side (remember minus means less).
+The short line is the negative side (minus is shorter).

 All electrical circuits are drawn